 Waking up next to the same person every morning can be less than thrilling.
 You have heard their stories, some of them you might even know by heart.
 You are opening your front door to the same face, no matter how beautiful it is; versus kissing a new face for the first time.

-Yet waking up to that same person also holds the key to being deeply and truly seen, to feeling less alone in this world and to knowing that there is someone out there who has your back and carries the sometimes heavy weight of the world with you.
+Yet waking up to that same person also holds the key to being deeply and truly seen, to feeling less alone in this world and to knowing that there is someone who has your back and carries the sometimes heavy weight of the world with you.

-I leave you with a quote by Criss Jami author of “Venus in Arms”, “To say that one waits a lifetime for his soulmate to come around is a paradox.
+I leave you with a quote by Criss Jami author of “Venus in Arms”, “To say that one waits a lifetime for their soulmate to come around is a paradox.
 People eventually get sick of waiting, take a chance on someone, and by the art of commitment become soulmates, which takes a lifetime to perfect.”